antaldaniel/reprex/content/authors/daniel_antal/_index.md

 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: